 The mission of You Need A Budget, or YNAB, is to give every single dollar a job.
 The budget you create will have you allocate every last dollar to a category.
 You’ll be able to choose different budget categories including savings for each and every one of your dollars.

 The YNAB app takes the difficult parts out of budgeting.
 In fact, it is one of the best budgeting apps available.
 The software will track all of your spending so that you don’t have to add it to a spreadsheet.
-Instead, you’ll be able to spend and receive updates from your YNAB app about your budget.
+Instead, you’ll be able to send and receive updates from your YNAB app about your budget.

 If you are starting from scratch and prefer a mobile method, then YNAB is a great solution to help you develop a budget.
 You can try it for free for 34 days.
 After that, you’ll pay a small monthly fee for the service.